Topics

 It's a working developer's reading of the rules we operate under.
 Talk to a real lawyer for your specific case.

 Press freedom in Germany (Art.
 5 GG) trumps a lot of generic data-protection logic.
 But the practical mechanism for source protection is not having the data leave the jurisdiction in the first place.
 The strongest position you can be in when a court asks for your source's audio is: 'it never crossed a border, the only copy is here, we delete it on request, here's the audit log'.
+The guide to recording a meeting without a US cloud shows the exact consent-and-capture workflow that supports this position.

 Article 30 of GDPR requires controllers to keep records of processing.
 Most consumer tools don't expose this; Sprachmemo does.
 Every create / read / update / delete of a note or recording is captured in the per-account audit log.
 If you ever need to show 'this transcript was last modified at 14:32 on April 5 by user X', you can.